themrkevin/snm/plugins/rsvp/readme.txt

 1. The text you need to add for the rsvp front-end

 == Changelog ==

+= 1.9.5 =
+* Fixed a bug when emailing people in certain cases it did not have all of the information it was looking for.
+Thanks to Guillaume De Smedt for pointing out the problem.

+= 1.9.4 =
+* Added the ability to skip the first step if the querystring parameters existed for the form values.

+= 1.9.3 =
+* Added shortcode [rsvp]

 = 1.9.2 =
 * Fixed a bug that I introduced with the URL change in 1.9.1